firstdraft/appdev-lessons/lessons/string.md

 #### ASCII Codes {-}

-With the `String.new` approach, we would then have to add each character to our variable `s` one by one.
+With the `String.new` approach, we would have to add each character to our variable `s` one by one.
 One way to do so is by using the `.concat` method, which accepts a number as an argument, interprets it as an ASCII code, translates it into a single character, and adds it on to the end of the original string.

 What's an ASCII code?
 At the hardware level, computers only store integers (specifically, in _binary_ form — using only `0`s and `1`s); so all other datatypes need to be encoded somehow as a number.
 [ASCII](https://en.wikipedia.org/wiki/ASCII){target="_blank"}, or American Standard Code for Information Interchange, was one scheme that was developed in the early days of computing to store English characters as integers[^unicode].
 The codes are as follows: